BloxCrypto/All-scripts/README.md

 - **Plugins** – Install or create your own plugins to enhance Plexity/Roblox.
 - **Multi-Instance Support** – Open multiple Roblox clients with ease.
 - **Disable RobloxCrashHandler** – Disables RobloxCrashHandler a Process that runs in the background with Roblox.
-- **Disable CPU 0** – Disables CPU-0 on Roblox.
-- **Limit CPU Affinity** – Limits the Amount of CPU Cores that Roblox uses so your GPU takes over.
+- **Disable CPU 0** – Dises that Roblox uses so your GPU takes over.
 - **Launch with Roblox** – Launch Anything with Roblox.
 - **Disable AutoUpdates** – Prevent Roblox from Updating to new versions.
 - **Log Generator** – Export logs for debugging or support.